 Property Information Package (PIP)

-This is the comprehensive information package for property being offered at auction.
+This is the comprehensive information package for the property being offered at auction.
 It will typically include all the due diligence buyers or agents would normally need to gather on their own.
 A PIP may include surveys, home inspections, comparable sales, a sample purchase contract, water well information, aerial boundary maps, soil maps, topographical maps, disclosures, specific auction information and the terms and conditions of the auction.

 Purchase Contract or Earnest Money Contract

 This is the legal, binding agreement between the buyer and seller that outlines the agreed terms of the purchase of real estate.
 This document will be signed by both parties following the auction and receipt of the escrow money.
-Alliance will always provide a copy of the Purchase Contract weeks in advance for buyers to review prior to the actual auction.
+Alliance Auctioneers will always provide a copy of the Purchase Contract weeks in advance for buyers to review prior to the actual auction.

 The lowest price the seller is willing to sell the item.
 If the reserve price is not met at the auction, the item will not be sold.